Intel-bigdata/xgboost/doc/jvm/xgboost4j_spark_arrow_datasource_tutorial.rst

 Note
 ********************************************
 You don't need to use the ``VectorAssembler`` to assemble ``feature`` columns before training.

-Parquet's data type must be float or double.
-The optimization doesn't support other data type yet.
+.. note:: Limitations
-Currently this optimization doesn't support ``limit``, ``coalesce`` and other sql operators, and we will support more operators in the future.
+  1. Dataframes created with this solution don't support ``limit``, ``coalesce`` and other SQL operators.
+  2. Regression is not supported.
+  3. Ranking tasks are not supported.